 For many years, consumers have been told to avoid coconut fat because it is a saturated fat and therefore bad for you.
-It is indeed a saturated fat (92%), but if you look at the composition of its fat, it might surprise you to learn that coconut fat actually has beneficial properties that contribute to health and well being.
+It is indeed a saturated fat (92%), but if you look at the composition of its fat, coconut oil has beneficial properties that contribute to health and well being.

 Two thirds of coconut fats are medium chain fatty acids, which are easier to digest.
 They are loaded with antioxidants and readily converted into an energy source utilized by our body and brain.
 Lauric acid is one of the medium chain fatty acids in coconut fat that is very important to overall health, not only because it is a rich source of antioxidants and fat-soluble vitamins, but it also has anti-microbial, anti- fungal and anti-viral properties that aid our digestive system and strengthen our immune system.
 These fatty acids have also been shown to improve metabolism, support proper thyroid function, and even play a role in restoring and improving memory.

-At Oryana we have some great coconut oils, which are organic, unrefined, extra virgin oils, meaning they have been expeller pressed at low temperatures preserving the healthy properties within the oil.
+Oryana carries organic, unrefined, extra virgin coconut oils, meaning they have been expeller pressed at low temperatures preserving the healthy properties within the oil.
 Coconut oils are solid at room temperature and shelf stable for at least 2 years.
 Coconut oils are aromatic and rich in flavor, providing that exotic touch of the tropics to many dishes, leaving you with satiety that comes from great food that satisfies and nourishes.
 Try a little coconut oil tonight in this delicious easy sauté.

 Thai Chicken Vegetable Curry